Donald Trump Fires Shots At Shepard Smith As The Anchor Announces His Departure From Fox News

-Long-time Fox News chief daytime anchor Shepard Smith, who joined the network when it launched in 1996, sent shockwaves through the media world as he announced at the end of his Friday broadcast that he would be leaving the cable news network after a successful, 23-year career.
+Longtime Fox News chief daytime anchor Shepard Smith, who joined the network when it launched in 1996, sent shockwaves through the media world as he announced at the end of his Friday broadcast that he would be leaving the cable news network after a successful 23-year career.

 But shortly after the anchor’s exit from the network, President Donald Trump fired a shot at Smith, accusing him of leaving the network due to poor ratings, then added that he wishes Smith well, according to The Hill.